 So what is Viator?
 So this is what Viator has to say about themselves:

 “Our team of travel insiders is obsessed with finding the best things to do everywhere we travel.
-From Paris to Phuket to Perth, from traditional tours to once-in-a-lifetime experiences, we have something for every kind of traveler.
+From Paris to Phuket to Perth, from traditional tours to once-in-a-lifetime experiences, we have something for every kind of traveller.
 And we are proud to say that after 17 experience-packed years, we are the world leader.”

 Viator was acquired by Tripadvisor in 2014 and is said to be one of the largest online tours and activities booking agencies.
 They partner with local operators and you can sit and book tours at your home for anywhere around the world.
-Most of the tours are affordable and can ease your traveling experience.
+Most of the tours are affordable and can ease your travelling experience.

 So I used Viator 5 times this time and I wanted to give a brief insight on how all these tours went.

 It has been a long journey from India and you have just reached Lisbon after a full day’s journey.
 The last thing on your mind is how to get to your hotel.
 I love this option of pre-booking airport transfers.
 I had used this feature (shared cab) in New York and San Francisco.
 So this was one of the first things I booked.
 I booked a shared arrival transfer from Lisbon airport to my hotel.
 Both the app and the website is so flexible and easy to use.
-While booking, you have to give details like number of passengers, date of arrival, time of arrival, your destination, contact details etc.
+While booking, you have to give details like the number of passengers, date of arrival, time of arrival, your destination, contact details etc.

 Even though my flight was on time, I spent a considerable amount of time waiting to clear immigration.
 As I walked out of the airport, the guy was waiting for me with my nameplate.
-Only then I realized that it was a private transfer.
+Only then I realised that it was a private transfer.
 The guy was extremely friendly and he gave me various pointers on what to do in Lisbon for the next few days.
 He dropped me safe and sound at my hotel.

 That is the beauty of the app.
 You do not have to worry about the details.
 They will internally coordinate with local operators and get you the best deal.
 This tour cost me around 12.5$.
 So you can see how economical it is as well.

 I had heard so much about Sintra before I took this trip and I knew I had to go here.
-But when I checked it online, I realized that it takes more than 1 hour if we go there by train.
+But when I checked it online, I realised that it takes more than 1 hour if we go there by train.
 Even then it was not a straight forward route and I had to first take a train to a point and then take another cab from there.

 That is when I came across this half day tour from Lisbon.
 It seemed perfect and I immediately booked it.
 The minute you book any tours, you are immediately sent additional information.
-For instance, in some cases you will have to reconfirm the booking with your local operator and the contact details are given in the voucher.
+For instance, in some cases, you will have to reconfirm the booking with your local operator and the contact details are given in the voucher.
 Most vouchers are E-vouchers but in some cases, the local operator accepts only paper vouchers.
 In that case, please ensure that you have the hard copy of your voucher with the bar code details.

 We were asked to assemble at a said place by 1:45 pm.
 From there, we were taken by air conditioned bus to the town of Sintra, the gorgeous Pena Palace (entrance fees were included), Cabo Da Roca and the gorgeous town of Cascais.
 I will write more in detail about my experience.
-I loved this tour and Viator along with the local operator Yellow bus made this experience memorable and hassle free.
+I loved this tour and Viator along with the local operator Yellow bus made this experience memorable and hassle-free.

 |Cabo Da Roca, Portugal|